wavefrontHQ/docs/pages/doc/alerts_manage.md

 <strong>Recipients</strong><br><br>
 In this section you can view, change, or add recipients of alert notifications.
 <ul>
-<li>Specify one or more recipient for each severity (unless the alert query returns 0 or 1).</li>
+<li>Specify one or more recipient for each severity.</li>
-<li>You can specify an email address or an alert target that has already been created. </li>
+<li>You can specify an email address, PagerDuty key, or alert target that has already been created. </li>
 <li>Notifications for each severity are sent to the recipients of that severity and higher. </li>
 <li>As a result, you cannot specify a recipient for multiple severities.
 Most likely, the recipient already receives the notification because, for example, when an alert notification is sent at the SEVERE level, it also goes to all recipients at lower levels.</li>
 </ul>